 Article provided by Liberty Corporate

-More than seven months ago, our president, Cyril Ramaphosa, announced a nationwide lockdown to limit the spread of COVID-19.
-President Ramaphosa was praised around the world for the strict measures taken to protect South Africans.
-These measures meant that only essential services were allowed to operate during this period and, as a result, placed significant strain on many South Africans and the economy.
+Almost a year ago, President Cyril Ramaphosa announced a nationwide lockdown to limit the spread of COVID-19.
+South Africa was praised around the world for the strict measures taken to protect its citizens.
+These measures meant that only essential services could operate, placing significant strain on many South Africans and the economy.

-Along with the nationwide lockdown came the announcement of the creation of The Solidarity Fund, a public benefit organisation created to help South Africans in the fight against COVID-19 by supporting and contributing to national health and humanitarian relief efforts.
-In addition to this, an economic response plan was formulated, and a number of measures were put in place to mitigate the anticipated negative financial effects of the pandemic and the resulting lockdown on South Africans and the South African economy.
-This included additional grants such as the basic income grant as well as support in the form of income to about 2.5 million employees.
-The provision of loans, grants and debt-restructuring to small, medium and micro enterprises (SMMEs) totalling over R500 million were also contained within the economic response plan.
+Along with the nationwide lockdown came the announcement of the creation of The Solidarity Fund, a public benefit organisation created to help South Africans in the fight against COVID-19 by contributing to national health and humanitarian relief efforts.
+In addition to this, an economic response plan was formulated, and several measures were put in place to mitigate the anticipated negative financial consequences of the pandemic.
+This included additional grants such as the basic income grant as well as support from UIF to about [2.5] million employees.
+Finally, the economic response plan also included the provision of loans, grants and debt-restructuring to SMMEs totalling over R500 million.

-The South African Reserve Bank also supported our economy by greatly reducing the prime interest rate and taking other measures to improve liquidity in the country.
+On the monetary front, the South African Reserve Bank supported our economy by significantly reducing the repo interest rate and taking other measures to improve liquidity in the economy.

 In further supporting the COVID-19 economic relief efforts, some financial service providers offered their clients assistance through relief measures such as fee waivers and loan guarantees.
 These measures aimed to assist South Africans who were negatively affected by the lockdown.

-The impact of the COVID-19 pandemic on Small, Medium and Micro Enterprises (SMMEs)
+The impact of the COVID-19 pandemic on SMMEs

 The increasing trend illustrated in the graph is particularly encouraging for South African SMMEs looking to grow and succeed in the current environment.